 Photography can take on so many different forms.
 I see my work as a form of ‘real fiction’.
 Although the pictures are not staged and are of ‘real things’ (ie not assembled studio shots), my methods and aesthetic aim is to remove a sense of ‘real world’ and bring it into my own world.
 I like to portray the world as I see it.

-Jacob Perlmutter, which photographer has inspired you most?
+Which photographer has inspired you most?

 Garry Winogrand’s work has had a lasting impact on me.
 His ability to capture the theatre of the city streets and the poetry of suburban communities made me look in a different way and begin my questioning of what’s real and what an artist’s portrayal of that reality is.
 Not only that, but the moments he chose were at the arc of the subject’s gesticulation, saturating the scene’s potential.
 Plus his composition, wide lens and often skewed horizon line are still as relevant and fresh as they were when he shot them.